Adopted in November 2018

 A Licensed Member shall be defined as a person holding a valid license or certificate of registration as a Professional Engineer, issued under the laws of any state, territory, possession, or district of the United States, or a province or territory of Canada, or an international equivalent, or a retired engineer who obtained and retained a valid license or certificate while in active practice in the profession until retirement, and who is also a member of NSPE.

 A Licensed Member shall have voting privileges, the right to serve on any NJSPE committee, and the authority to hold any NJSPE office.

 Section 2.
 Member

-A Member shall have voting privileges, the right to serve on any NJSPE committee, and the authority to hold any NJSPE office except for President, Vice President, and NSPE Delegate.
+A Member shall have voting privileges, the right to serve on any NJSPE committee, and the authority to hold any NJSPE office except for President, Vice President, President-elect, and NSPE Delegate.

 A Member shall automatically advance to the Licensed Member grade as eligible by licensure.